 ESG subgrantees track the types of persons assisted in multiple ways, including by family type, by race/ethnicity and by subpopulations such as those with disabilities or other special needs and the chronically homeless.
 Section III D - Continuum of Care and Section VII - ESG CAPER contain additional information.
-Below is a summary of the individuals assisted by ESG during 2013 in terms of race/ethnicity.
+Below is a summary of the special populations assisted by ESG during 2014.
+Additional information can be found in the ESG Program Report.